 - Missoula County website

 - Missoula County Treasurer's Office

 - Montana Cadastral website

 - Federal Reserve Economic Data website

 - Community Reports website

 - Northwest Montana Multiple Listing Service

 - Montana Association of Realtors MLS

 - Data files of McGinnis Real Estate Appraisal Group, LLC.

-- Real estate brokers and other appraisers in Missoula County.
+- Real estate brokers and other appraisers in NW Montana County.

-Upon receiving the assignment, a file was prepared which included: plat map, zoning information, research including owner of record for both land and leasehold improvements, real estate taxes, legal description, as well as a floodplain map.
+Upon receiving the assignment, a file was prepared which included: plat map, zoning information, courthouse research including owner of record, real estate taxes, legal description, as well as a floodplain map.

-An interior and exterior site visit was completed August 24, 2015 with the Lessee and representative from DNRC.
-The Sales Comparison Approach is employed to estimate the market value of the subject lot.
-Then, the Cost Approach is developed along with a physical depreciation estimate using the age-life method, to reflect the contributory value of the improvements.
-The Sales Comparison Approach is developed to estimate the overall value of the subject property as improved, by comparing it to similarly improved properties.
+A site visit was completed August 24, 2015 with a representative from DNRC.
+The Sales Comparison Approach is employed to estimate the market value of the subject lot as an undevelopable dry camp site with Clearwater River proximity, but no frontage.
 Comparables were viewed and photographed by the Appraiser; if the MLS photo is used in the sale data, the Appraiser photograph is included in the addenda.